Danucas/finally_did_it/README.md

 you will provide your Holberton API key, your holberton email and intranet password, this data will be stored locally in your machine and will help the api services to make the requests needed.
 When done with Authentication you will be able to search a project by its id, choose in a list of tasks and run a test for that dutty, then when you are success with the task, you can choose send a customized message via Twitter, to be able to do that you will be promt to save your Twitter app credentials, when submited the checker image will be sent with you message and you will receive the link to the published history

 ### ScreenShots

+#### Login section

+The login will ask for your Holberton credentials, send a request to the intranets API and then stores the auth_token locally in the sessionStorage at the browser you can check this value in devtools, this way the transactions will only use your token to access the data store in the project db, the social media credentials storing is improving right now so the experience flow will be more user friendly and easy to use

 ![Login](screenshots/login.png)
 [All screenshots](screenshots/)